Jack251970/Math-Editor/Localization/README.md

     Value3,

     // Using the Localize class.
 This way, you can't misspell localization keys, and if you rename
-    // them in your .xaml file, you won't forget to rename them here as well because the build will fail.
+    // them in your .axaml file, you won't forget to rename them here as well because the build will fail.
     [EnumLocalizeKey(nameof(Localize.Editor_Localization_Demo_Description))]
     Value4,
 }